 Water Stress and Forest Mortality

-Recently, researchers have documented widespread tree mortality on a global scale that is at least partly attributed to drought and heat stress (Figure 1).
+Recently, researchers have documented widespread tree mortality on a global scale that is at least partly attributed to drought and heat stress (see this map from Hartmann et al. 2015, which shows locations of substantial drought- and heat-induced tree mortality around the globe since 1970).
 The impacts were observed in wet areas, as well as semi-arid regions, which indicates that increasing temperatures may be playing a significant role – by increasing water loss through transpiration, reducing tree vigor, and accelerating insect development and reproduction (Allen et al. 2010; Hartmann et al. 2015).

 There are many examples of forest impacts in the U.S. that have been linked to water stress, including aspen decline in the west (Worrall et al. 2013), increased mortality of pine and oak species in the Central Coast and Southern Sierra Ranges of California (USFS 2015), loss of big trees (>2 ft dbh) throughout California (McIntyre et al. 2015), and regional-scale die-off of piñon pine (Breshears et al. 2008).
 The ultimate consequences of forest die-off driven by drought and heat stress are unclear and researchers have highlighted the importance of investigating these implications (Anderegg, Kane, and Anderegg 2013).

 At this time, we don’t have sufficient data to know whether forest mortality is increasing globally.
 Although, these observations have sparked a huge body of research on the physiological mechanisms that influence how plants avoid, tolerate, and/or recover from drought stress.
 A better understanding of exactly how and why certain trees succumb to drought will improve predictions of global-scale forest impacts from climate change.